Free Printable: Low Carb & Keto Food List

 This is not required, but if you want a denser result without air pockets, this can help release some bubbles.

 - Cool.
 Remove the cake from the oven.
-If the edges are stuck to the pan, run a knife around the edge (don’t remove the springform edge yet).
-Cool in the pan on the counter to room temperature.
+If the edges are stuck to the pan, run a knife all the way around (but don’t remove the springform edge yet).
+Let it cool in the pan on the counter, until it reaches room temperature.

 - Chill.
-Cover the sugar-free cheesecake with plastic wrap and refrigerate for at least 4 hours (preferably overnight), until completely set.
+Cover the sugar-free cheesecake with plastic wrap and refrigerate until completely set.
 (Do not try to remove the cake from the pan or slice before chilling.)
+Once set, I slice it with a sharp knife, and wipe with a damp paper towel between cuts.

 Troubleshooting Sugar-Free Cheesecake

-- Cracking – Most often, this is caused by sudden temperature changes.
-Make sure the cheesecake cools on the counter before refrigerating.
-Mine doesn’t usually crack, but if you want to be on the safe side, you can bake the cheesecake in a water bath.
-Line the outside of the pan with foil to keep moisture out, pour a little water into a bigger pan, and place the foil lined cheesecake pan inside.
+- Cracking Or Settling – Most often, this is caused by sudden temperature changes.
+Make sure the cake cools on the counter before refrigerating.
+Mine doesn’t usually crack, but if you want to be on the safe side, you can bake your low carb cheesecake in a water bath.
+Line the outside of the pan with foil to keep moisture out, pour a little water into a bigger pan, and place the foil lined pan inside.
 Then bake.
 I usually skip this step for convenience, but you can try it if you have problems with cracking.
-Worst case, if you do have cracks, add some berry or caramel topping to hide them.
+Worst case, if you do have cracks, add some berry or caramel topping to hide them — problem fixed!

 - Gritty Filling – This can happen if you use the wrong sweetener.
 Use Besti Powdered for smooth results.

-- Runny Filling – Under baking the cheesecake can leave the filling runny, but more often than not, people reporting this have missed the step of cooling and chilling.
+- Runny Filling – Underbaking can leave the filling runny, but more often than not, people reporting this have missed the step of cooling and refrigerating.
 This is required to fully set the filling.

 - Dry or Crumbly Filling – This is a result of overcooking the cheesecake (and can also be another reason for cracks).
-Remember to remove the cheesecake from the oven when it’s still jiggly, not fully set.
+Remember to remove it from the oven when it’s still jiggly, not fully set.
 When cooked properly, it should set only after cooling and chilling.

-- Rounding errors are common for cream cheese.
-Most nutrition labels, including products at the store, round up or down to the nearest whole amount of carbs, but the serving is only an ounce.
-Since this sugar-free cheesecake recipe calls for 32 ounces of cream cheese, rounding up adds up to a big difference!
-The nutrition information on the recipe card uses the exact carb count directly from the USDA National Nutrient Database, which is most accurate.
-If you want to see those values for all low carb foods, and see the values used to calculate my nutrition labels, you can find the full list of low carb foods here or find them in the Wholesome Yum App on iPhone or Android.
+- Carb Count Differences – Many online calculators get the nutrition information wrong for my keto cheesecake.
+This is because most don’t recognize that Besti can be excluded from carb count (this really adds up!), and rounding errors are common for cream cheese.
+Most nutrition labels round up or down to the nearest whole amount of carbs, but the serving is only an ounce.
+Since my sugar-free cheesecake recipe calls for 32 ounces of cream cheese, rounding up makes a big difference!
+My recipe card below uses the exact carb count directly from the USDA National Nutrient Database, which is most accurate.
+My full keto food list has those values for all the major low carb foods, or you can find them in the Wholesome Yum App on iPhone or Android.

 Storage Instructions